PREVENT / PREPARE / RESPOND / RESTORE

 Strengthening regional collaboration in marine spill preparedness and response: evolution and outlook for Southeast Asia

-Nai Ming Lee, IPIECA: GI SEA
+Tai Hong Nguyen IPIECA: GI SEA

 Gearing technical cooperation to the needs of the region: how the support of the GI WACAF project has evolved to enhance oil spill preparedness